-- Master’s degree and BA graduates on south side of aisle (right as looking at stage)
+- Master’s degree and BA graduates on east side of aisle (right as looking at stage)

-- BBA, BM, BS and BSN graduates on North side of aisle (left as looking at stage)
+- BBA, BM, BS and BSN graduates on west side of aisle (left as looking at stage)

 Will a professional photographer take pictures as diplomas are distributed or will I be allowed to take pictures from in front of the stage?

 The college photographer will capture the moment of each graduate being congratulated by President Thomas Kunkel.
 This color photo is free and will be mailed to each graduate in early June, along with a form to order extra prints for a nominal fee.

 You may also take your own photos, but because of the number of graduates, we ask for your cooperation.
-Ushers will be in the area just to the left of the stage and will help you get positioned for a good photo just before your graduate crosses the stage.
+Ushers will be in the area just to the left of the stage and will help you get positioned for a good photo shortly before your graduate crosses the stage.
 Please return to your seat immediately after taking your photos.

 Will Commencement be televised?

 Will there be a first aid station at Commencement?

 First aid will be available in the Health & Wellness Center in the lower level of Main Hall during Commencement.
 This station is staffed by a St. Norbert College nurse.
 Loaner wheelchairs will be available at the Campus Center Information Desk.